microsoft/ContosoTraders/docs/Setup-instructions overall.md

 **Before you begin with the first task**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+1. You'll need an Azure subscription with the Microsoft.OperationsManagement resource provider registered.
+2. You'll need a service principal in the owner role on the Azure subscription where the infrastructure is to be provisioned.
+3. Git clone this repository to your machine.
+4. Create the SERVICEPRINCIPAL, ENVIRONMENT, and SQL_PASSWORD github secrets.

 You'll need an Azure subscription with the Microsoft.OperationsManagement resource provider registered.
 Also you'll need a service principal in the owner role on the Azure subscription where the infrastructure is to be provisioned.

 1. Make sure your Azure subscription registered with Microsoft.Operationsmanagement resource provider.